rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 ## Command Line Interface

 > 💡 This section explains what a [*Command Line Interface (CLI)*](#glossary) is.
-If you are already familiar with this, please feel free to move on to the [installation of PulsePilot](#installation-of-java-and-pulsepilot).
+If you are already familiar with this, please feel free to move on to the [installation section](#installation) .

 > ⚠️ For **inexperienced** users, if you are not familiar with what the CLI is, keep reading this section.
 PulsePilot is built to be run using the CLI, and its [*commands*](#glossary) are also entered through the CLI!

 Let us begin exploring the [*Command Line Interface (CLI)*](#glossary)!
-This section is further broken down into the 2 most common operating systems: Windows and MacOS.
+This section is further broken down into the 2 most common operating systems: Windows and macOS.
 Remember that PulsePilot can be run on **any operating system with Java installed**!

-Here is a sub table of contents so you can navigate through this section easily:
+Here is a sub table of contents, so you can navigate through this section easily:

 * [Windows](#windows)
   * [Launching `cmd.exe`](#launching-cmdexe)